-Electrical Resistance occurs in an electrical circuit when current-carrying charged particles collide with fixed particles that make up the structure of the conductors.
+Electrical Resistance Definition: ER occurs in an electrical circuit when current-carrying charged particles collide with fixed particles that make up the structure of the conductors.
+Resistance is measured in ohm.
+Resistance is the ohm w.
 Resistance occurs in every part of a circuit, including wires and especially power transmission lines.

 Dissipation of electric energy in the form of heat affects the amount of driving voltage required to produce a given current through the circuit.
 In fact, volts are mesured across a circuit divided by the current I (amperes) through that circuit defines quantitatively the amount of electrical resistance R. The ohm is the common unit of electrical resistance, equivalent to one volt per ampere and represented by the capital Greek letter omega, Ω. The electrical resistance of a wire is directly proportional to its length and inversely proportional to its cross-sectional area.
 Resistance also depends on the material of the conductor.
-For instance, the resistance of a conductor generally increases with increasing temperature.
-This is why some conductors have almost zero resistance when cooled to extremely low temperatures, as is the case with superconductors.
+For instance, the resistance of a conductor generally increases with increasing temperature the resistivity.
+This is why some conductors have almost zero resistance when cooled to extremely low temperatures, as is the case with superconductors, because of the relative resistivity of metals.
+There is a temperature coefficient of resistivity.

 Resistors in which the wire forms the warp of a woven ribbon have lower time constants than either the simple bifilar- or card-wound types.
 Manganin is the resistance material most generally employed, but Evanohm and similar alloys are beginning to be extensively used for very high resistance coils.
 Enamel or silk is used to insulate the wire, and the finished coil is ordinarily coated with shellac or varnish to protect the wire from the atmosphere.
 Such coatings do not completely exclude moisture, and dimensional changes of insulation with humidity will result in small resistance changes, particularly in high resistances where fine wire is used.